-City, State (Month XX, Year) - (SCHOOL/ORGANIZATION) announced today that it has been awarded a \$3,000 grant from Whole Kids Foundation to (BUILD/EXPAND) an edible education garden on its campus.
-Whole Kids Foundation's Garden Grant Program helps schools and organizations in the US, Canada and the UK connect students to real food through edible learning gardens aimed at improving children's nutrition and wellness.
+City, State (Month XX, Year) - (SCHOOL/ORGANIZATION) announced today that it has been awarded a \$3,000 grant from Whole Kids, a project of Whole Foods Market Foundation, (If your grant was funded in partnership with Amazon Fresh, please edit to "a \$3,000 grant from Whole Kids, a project of Whole Foods Market Foundation, in partnership with Amazon Fresh,) to (BUILD/EXPAND) an edible education garden on its campus.
+Whole Kids's Garden Grant Program helps schools and organizations in the US, Canada and the UK connect students to real food through edible learning gardens aimed at improving children's nutrition and wellness.